-Recent abuse of dominance probes have focused on the pharmaceutical sector, where the CMA has three open investigations.
+Recent abuse of dominance probes have focused on the pharmaceutical sector, where the CMA has open investigations into issues like excessive pricing and allegedly unlawful rebates.
 The recent high-profile infringement decisions in the 'pay-for-delay' (GlaxosSmithKline) and excessive pricing (Pfizer/Flynn Pharma) cases resulted in high fines (£37.6 million on GlaxoSmithKline and £84.2 million on Pfizer).
 By contrast, from 2012 to 2014 the CMA imposed only £65 million of fines in total.